HDLMake/hdl-make/docs/index.rst

 Xilinx Vivado
 ~~~~~~~~~~~~~

 As an advanced example for Xilinx Vivado, we have chosen the Beam Position Monitor (BPM) design from the Beam Diagnostics group of the Brazilian Synchrotron Light Laboratory (LNLS) for the **AMC FMC Carrier (AFC)**.
-Equiped in **Xilinx Artix-7** FPGA, it allows to connect clock source to any clock input.
+When instantiated in a **Xilinx Artix-7** FPGA, it allows to connect the clock source to any clock input.

 - BPM Design: https://github.com/lnls-dig/bpm-gw
 - AMC FMC Carrier (AFC): http://www.ohwr.org/projects/afc/wiki